KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

 ---
 layout: post
-title: "Powershell: Everything you wanted to know about the if statement"
+title: "Powershell: Everything you wanted to know about the IF statement"
 date: 2019-08-11
 tags: [PowerShell,Everything]
 ---

 Like many other languages, PowerShell has statements for conditionally executing code in your scripts.
-One of those statement is the [if](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_if?view=powershell-5.1) statement.
+One of those statements is the [if](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_if?view=powershell-5.1) statement.
 Today we will take a deep dive into one of the most fundamental commands in PowerShell.

 <!--more-->